 Ancellotta, (sometimes referred to as Ancelotta or Lancellotta) is a black grape variety.
 Widespread in Emilia, very rich in coloring pigments.
 The wine produced has an average alcohol content, low acidity and an abundant quantity of pigments and sugars.
 For these characteristics it is suitable for cutting

 The effervescent Rosso Amabile demi-sec (off-dry/sweet with 42.3 g/l residual sugar) wine is meant to be fun, as expressed through its bubbly personality and gentle sweetness.
 Broletto has intense red ruby color with black-purple highlights.
+The bubbles are produced naturally through two separate alcoholic fermentations.
 The nose is vibrant with violet and berry fruits.
 The wine is fresh yet full bodied and harmonic.
 It pairs well with typical dishes of Emilia-Romagna like pasta dishes, meats, cold cuts and cheese, as well as with cream and fruit-based desserts.
 At only 8.5% alcohol, Broletto is perfect as an aperitivo or brunch wine.